Adithya-Rajendran/microcloud-demo/README.md

 # MicroCloud Demo Project

-This project contains a script to automate the setup of a MicroCloud environment using LXD virtual machines (VMs).
+This project contains a script to automate the setup of a MicroCloud environment on FIPS enabled hosts using LXD virtual machines (VMs).
 The script initializes storage, configures networks, and sets up VMs using cloud-init, making the deployment quick and easy.

 ## Prerequisites